VldMrgnn/concrete-meanders/README.md

-# Implementations of some features we may want to use in our projects
+# Implementations of Features for Our Projects

--- this project is not even started yet.
-I'll update this README when something is ready to be shared.
+We will use some features from this project to conduct tests and determine the best way to implement them in our projects.
+Note that this repository contains mixed files from different approaches and tests.
+We will cherry-pick the files we need for specific use cases and create new projects with them.

+For example, the `idb-simple.ts` adapter cannot work simultaneously with the `idb-tenant.ts` adapter.

-## Some goals
+## Goals

-- starfx store setup;
+- StarFX store setup
-- webworkers for persistence handling;
+- Web workers for persistence handling
-- webworkers for data processing;
+- Web workers for data processing
-- persistence in indexedDB;
+- Persistence in IndexedDB
-- back-up persisted data on the server;
+- Back-up persisted data on the server
-- efficient hydration of the store;
+- Efficient hydration of the store
-- multi-tenant stores and persistence - switching between tenants;
+- Multi-tenant stores and persistence, including switching between tenants
-- large hystorical data-scenrios;
+- Handling large historical data scenarios:
-      - data fetching: load totals only, load details on demand
+  - Data fetching: load totals only, load details on demand
-      - data fetching: sharded data fetching;
+  - Data fetching: sharded data fetching
-      - persistence: recent shard persitnece, older data in indexedDB directly;
+  - Persistence: recent shard persistence, older data directly in IndexedDB